tmtsoftware/esw-vbds/README.md

 Obviously, if one of the subscribers is too slow, it will either have to buffer the received images, or skip some of them.
 Since the image data is sent in "chunks", just dropping a single websocket message would result in a corrupted image.
 The code would have to be smart enough to drop everything up until the next image.
 For this reason a client websocket acknowledgement message is currently required.
+This makes it possible to have back-pressure from the web-client all the way back to the publisher.

 In the current test-client implementation, the received data is saved to temp files, the file names are streamed to the receiver and each received file is deleted when done.

-Depending on how the client is implemented, a slow client could potentially cause the server to publisher at a slower rate.
+In the current implementation a slow client will cause the publisher to publish at a slower rate.
-If this turns out to be a problem, it might be necessary to allow the subscribers to specify a slower rate.
+If this turns out to be a problem, it might be necessary to allow the subscribers to specify a slower rate, change the publisher to drop images when needed, or make the server smart enough to only drop images for slower subscribers.

 ## Implementation Notes